SarahMeinie/LocaliApp/README.md

 ## Usage

-Each folder, Locali_API and Locali_FrontEnd have their own relevant README documentation on installation and usage.
+Both Locali_API and Locali_FrontEnd have their own relevant README documentation on installation and usage.

 ## Submission Resources